box/box-content-preview/README.md

 **Update webapp conf override (developers only)**

-In order for the webapp to use your static assets from your dev VM, you will need to add entries for yourself in `preview.conf` which can be found in the webapp codebase at `https://dev-scm-ro.dev.box.net/cgit/scm/tree/conf/override/preview.conf`.
+In order for the webapp to use your static assets from your dev VM, you will need to add entries for yourself in `preview.conf` which requires an appconf push to dev.
+Follow instructions here `https://confluence.inside-box.net/display/ETO/Appconf+User+Guide#AppconfUserGuide-DevWorkflow`.
 If you are a developer, you would want an entry in there pointing to your dev VM with version set to `dev`.
 If you are not a developer, then you do not need to modify this file and it will automatically use the version thats deployed to our live CDNs.

 While developing